 Among the questions I am most frequently asked is: What is the proper charge when a person violates an alcohol concentration restriction on his or her driver’s license?
 As soon as I answer that question, the next one comes in: Is the answer the same if the person violates an ignition interlock restriction?
 When I say that it is not, additional questions follow.
 If you too are unsure about the rules for charging and processing a person who is suspected of violating one of these types of license restrictions, I’m hoping the rest of this post will clear things up.

 Following the shooting deaths of nine black worshippers in June at a historically significant Charleston church and South Carolina’s subsequent removal of the Confederate flag from the grounds of the State House, some have called upon North Carolina officials to stop issuing specialty license plates featuring the Confederate flag.
 N.C.
 Governor Pat McCrory has said that the General Assembly must pass legislation to halt issuance of the plates.
 One veteran legislator was quoted in this News and Observer story as saying that he never would have voted to authorize such a special plate and never recalls seeing such legislation.
 A spokesperson for another legislator was quoted as saying that the Governor was empowered to end issuance of the plates.
 Who’s right?

+What is the basis for the indefinite license revocation reflected in the driving record entry below?
+A. A revocation under G.S.
+20-24.1 for failure to appear for a motor vehicle offense.
 B. A revocation under G.S.
 20-24.1 for failure to pay a fine, penalty or court costs ordered by the court upon conviction of a … Read more